AIPA is a federally registered industrial organisation that represents pilots employed by airlines across the Qantas Group.

 - address (postal and residential)

-- telephone numbers (including a facsimile number if applicable) and email addresses
+- telephone numbers and email addresses

 - the date you commenced your employment